What is a used car loan?

 Many loan products offer additional features to entice borrowers.
 This might include free and unlimited extra repayments or a redraw facility that lets you take out anything you've paid above the minimum.

 It's also common for car loans to include a balloon payment.
-This basically means instead of splitting the entire amount over the term, you instead pay back a lump sum chunk (typically 30-50%) at the end.
-This lowers your regular repayments, although since you're still charged interest on the balloon amount it can be more expensive overall.
+This basically means that instead of splitting the entire amount over the term, you pay back a lump sum (typically 30%-50%) at the end.
+This lowers your regular repayments, although since you're still charged interest on the balloon amount, it can be more expensive overall.

 Is buying a used car a good idea?

-Buying a used car can be a great way to save on your latest set of wheels.
+Buying a used car can be a cost-effective way to own your set of wheels.
 Vehicles generally depreciate quite quickly - new cars can lose more than 10% of their value the second they leave the showroom, while it's normal for a further 10-15% depreciation over the first year.
-By waiting just a few years into a car's life cycle you might be able to get basically the same ride for a fraction of the price.
+By waiting just a few years into a car's life cycle, you might be able to get basically the same ride for a fraction of the price.

-When buying new cars you're generally restricted to dealerships or direct via manufacturer, but if you're buying secondhand you might find yourself buying privately.
-Used cars are frequently advertised on platforms like CarSales, Facebook Marketplace or Gumtree, and you might find you're able to find better deals by avoiding dealers.
+When buying new cars, you're generally restricted to dealerships or direct via the manufacturer, but if you're buying second-hand, your options might lean more towards private sellers.
+Used cars are frequently advertised on platforms like CarSales, Facebook Marketplace, or Gumtree, and you might be able to find better deals by avoiding dealers.